pywbem/pywbem/docs/mockwbemserver.rst

 Like :class:`~pywbem.WBEMConnection`, :class:`~pywbem_mock.FakedWBEMConnection`
-has a default CIM namespace that is created upon :class:`~pywbem_mock.FakedWBEMConnection` instance creation;
+has a default CIM namespace that is created upon :class:`~pywbem_mock.FakedWBEMConnection` instance creation.
-:class:`~pywbem.WBEMConnection` allows defining additional namespaces with :meth:`~pywbem_mock.FakedWBEMConnection.add_namespace()` .
+:class:`~pywbem_mock.FakedWBEMConnection` allows defining additional namespaces with :meth:`~pywbem_mock.FakedWBEMConnection.add_namespace()` .

+The mock repository must contain the CIM classes, CIM instances and CIM qualifier declaration types that are needed for the operations that are invoked.
+This results in a behavior of the faked operations that is close to the behavior of the operations of a real WBEM server.
-:class:`~pywbem_mock.FakedWBEMConnection` has additional methods that provide for adding CIM classes, instances and qualifier types to its mock repository.
+:class:`~pywbem_mock.FakedWBEMConnection` has methods that provide for adding CIM classes, instances and qualifier types to its mock repository by providing them as :term:`CIM objects <CIM object>`, or by compiling MOF.
 See :ref:`Building a mock repository` for details.

-The repository must contain the CIM classes, CIM instances and CIM qualifier declaration types that are needed for the operations that are invoked.
-This results in a behavior of the faked operations that is close to the behavior of the operations of a real WBEM server.
-The CIM repository can be build from pywbem python classes for CIMClass, CIMInstance or CIMQualifier using methods in :class:`~pywbem_mock.FakedWBEMConnection` as defined in section :ref:`Building a mock repository`.

 The following example demonstrates setting up a faked connection, adding several CIM objects defined in a MOF string to its mock repository, and